usgs/wdfn-blog/content/build-river-conditions.md

 ----------------------------------------

-Now that you have all of your frames for the animation ready, we can stitch them together into a video or GIF!
+Now that you have all of your frames for the animation ready, we can stitch them together into a GIF or a video!

 ### GIF {#creategif}

-To create GIFs, we use a software called `ImageMagick`.
-I am going to use the system library which is not an R package, but we can run commands to use it through the `system` function in R. A colleage recently told me about the
+To create GIFs, I use a software called `ImageMagick`.
+It is not an R package, but we can run its commands by wrapping them in the `system` function in R. A colleage recently told me about the
 [R package `magick`](https://cran.r-project.org/web/packages/magick/vignettes/intro.html),
+which is a wrapper for `ImageMagick` and would allow you to avoid the `system` function.
-that saves you from learning the system commands, but I have not had time to learn about it yet.
+It sounds great but I just learned about it and have not had time to practice it yet.
+I might return to this post in the future with an update using `magick` once I learn it.

 For these commands to work, you will first need to install the `ImageMagick` library.
 Go to